 Nearby is the Saint Augustin train station which will soon be moved!
 A massive infrastructure project will move the train station closer to the Airport and an eventual regional train line.
 Work is expected to last from November 2019 to 2021.

 Map of Line 3

-Ligne 3 will run from Nice Airport to St Isidor, with a stop at Allianz Riviera, Nice's football stadium.
+Ligne 3 runs from Airport Terminal 2 to St Isidore, with a stop at Allianz Riviera, Nice's football stadium.
+The line runs from around 4:30am to midnight.
 Also at Allianz Riviera, a new Ikea store is being constructed.
-Ligne 3 is scheduled to open at the end of 2019.

 Last updated April 28, 2021

 ©French Riviera Traveller 2008-2021 All rights reserved